Flask webserver - getting started

 In this article we will learn how to install Flask and run up a very simple local webserver.

-The code for and all other examples can be found on github in the flask folder.
+The code for and all other examples can be found on github in the python-libraries/flask folder.

 Open a command (cmd) window and use pip to install flask: